theirc/airbel/innovationfund.md

 * You have an idea about how to change the way business is done in the humanitarian sector;

 ##What's not in scope
-* *Long-term core staff outside the scope of the programming or innovation identified in the request.* The Innovation Fund can fund any costs associated with the development of new solutions, but is not meant fund long-term core staffing.
+* Long-term core staff outside the scope of the programming or innovation identified in the request.
+The Innovation Fund can fund any costs associated with the development of new solutions, but is not meant fund long-term core staffing.

-* *Solutions with no potential to scale.* The project must have potential to scale.
+* Solutions with no potential to scale.
 Applicants don’t need to have a fully articulated vision for scale in order to apply for funding.
 However, the Innovation Fund is not for localized solutions or solutions that are completely context-specific.

-* *Solutions that will take longer than 5 years to validate.* The project must have the potential to show impact at reasonable scale within 5 years.
+* Solutions that will take longer than 5 years to validate.

-* *Solutions that could be funded through traditional humanitarian funding mechanisms.*
+* Solutions that could be funded through traditional humanitarian funding mechanisms.

-* *Technological solutions in search of problems.*
+* Technological solutions in search of problems.